 Account-based marketing is typically defined as a strategic approach to business marketing based on account awareness.
-These accounts (or organizations) consider and communicate with individual prospect or customer accounts as a whole.
+These accounts (or organizations) consider and communicate with individual prospects or customer accounts.

-Account-based marketing is a tactic that is best when employed in enterprise-level sales organizations rather than smaller business accounts.
-This guide will go over what account-based marketing campaigns will entail, the risk vs. reward, and go over the critical questions you should ask yourself before starting.
+However, account-based marketing is best for enterprise-level sales organizations rather than smaller business accounts.
+This guide will cover what account-based marketing campaigns entail, the risk vs. reward, and the critical questions you should ask yourself before starting.

-We will help you easily verify if account-based marketing is the right strategy for you and your B2B marketing to have in place and, as a result, boost your conversion rates.
+We will help you quickly verify if account-based marketing is the right strategy for you and your B2B marketing to have in place and, as a result, boost your conversion rates.

 What you can expect to get out of this guide…